 How Does the NHL Moneyline Work?

-The NHL moneyline works just like the MLB moneyline, except that instead of the line being based on the starting pitchers, the number is set with the team as a whole.
+The NHL moneyline works just like it does in MLB, except that instead of being based mainly on starting pitchers, the number is set around the team as a whole.
 For example, if the Philadelphia Flyers are hosting the Pittsburgh Penguins at Wells Fargo Center, the moneyline could look like this:

 NHL Moneyline Betting Strategies

 Goaltending is Key in Hockey